Weaver17/Mist-frontend/README.md

 **Future Updates**

-- Save games to profile
-- Favorite games to profile
+- Dynamically render faves and saves to update on any click